andrew-johnson-4/lsts-tutorial/src/examples/batteries_not_included.md

 Two arguments for each conditional branch.
 The if statement returns the value of one of the branches.
 All branches and the return type are parameterized.
-The shared parameter will become the greatest-common-denominator of both branches.
+The shared parameter will become the most-general-unifier of both branches.

 ```lsts
 let $"if"(condition: Boolean, branch1: A, branch2: A): A;